awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-action-lambda.md

-# Lambda action<a name="receiving-email-action-lambda"></a>
+# Invoke Lambda function action<a name="receiving-email-action-lambda"></a>

 The Lambda action calls your code through a Lambda function and, optionally, notifies you through Amazon SNS\.
-This action has the following options\.
+This action has the following options and requirements\.

+**Options**
 + **Lambda function—**The ARN of the Lambda function\.
-An example of a Lambda function ARN is *arn:aws:lambda:us\-west\-2:account\-id:function:MyFunction*\.
-For information about AWS Lambda, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)\.
+An example of a Lambda function ARN is *arn:aws:lambda:us\-east\-1:account\-id:function:MyFunction*\.
 + **Invocation type—**The invocation type of the Lambda function\.
-An invocation type of **RequestResponse** means that the execution of the function will immediately result in a response, and a value of **Event** means that the function will be invoked asynchronously\.
-We recommend that you use **Event** invocation type unless synchronous execution is absolutely necessary for your use case\.
+An invocation type of **RequestResponse** means that the execution of the function results in an immediate response\.
+An invocation type of **Event** means that the function is invoked asynchronously\.
+We recommend that you use **Event** invocation type unless synchronous execution is required for your use case\.
-**Note**

   There is a 30\-second timeout on **RequestResponse** invocations\.

-  For information about AWS Lambda invocation types, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html)\.
+  For more information, see [Invoking Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html) in the *AWS Lambda Developer Guide*\.
-+ **SNS Topic—**The name or ARN of the Amazon SNS topic to notify when the specified Lambda function is triggered\.
-An example of an Amazon SNS topic ARN is *arn:aws:sns:us\-west\-2:123456789012:MyTopic*\.
-You can also create an Amazon SNS topic when you set up your action by choosing **Create SNS Topic**\.
-For more information about Amazon SNS topics, see the [Amazon Simple Notification Service Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html)\.
++ **SNS topic—**The name or ARN of the Amazon SNS topic to notify when the specified Lambda function is triggered\.
+An example of an Amazon SNS topic ARN is *arn:aws:sns:us\-east\-1:123456789012:MyTopic*\.
+For more information, see [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.

-**Note**
+**Requirements**
++ The Lambda function that you choose must be in the same AWS Region as the Amazon SES endpoint that you use to receive email\.
-The Amazon SNS topic you choose must be in the same AWS region as the Amazon SES endpoint you use to receive email\.
++ The Amazon SNS topic that you choose must be in the same AWS Region as the Amazon SES endpoint that you use to receive email\.

 ## Writing your Lambda function<a name="receiving-email-action-lambda-function"></a>